xMOROx/Restaurant-management-system/README.md

 - Simple database supporting a catering company
 - The project was carried out as part of the "Basics of databases" course at AGH UST in a 3-person team.
 - A detailed description can be found [here](https://github.com/xMOROx/Podstawy-Baz-Danych-Projekt-1/blob/main/task.pdf) (in Polish)
+- A documentation can be found [here](https://github.com/xMOROx/Podstawy-Baz-Danych-Projekt-1/blob/main/Documentation.pdf) (in Polish mostly)

 ## General informations